aeinbu/web-app-template-2/README.md

-# web-app-template-2
-A starter template for the build process for a web client.
-This template includes babel, so ES6 is supported and compiled down to ES5.

 # web-app-template
 A starter template for the build process for a web client.
 This template includes babel, so ES6 is supported and compiled down to ES5.